| | |

 Before You Begin

 Your first white coat does not have to be perfect because the marble design will cover any imperfections.
+The terracotta pots soak up a lot of spray paint, so be prepared for this.

 White spray painted terracotta pot sitting in grass.